techiediaries/blog/_posts/2018-01-25-deploying-a-blog-part-3.markdown

 AUTH0_DOMAIN=
 ```

-We've enabled our github repository on [Travis CI](https://travis-ci.org/), but we now need to create a `.travis.yml` file so that [Travis CI](https://travis-ci.org/) knows what to do with this.
+We've enabled our GitHub repository on [Travis CI](https://travis-ci.org/), but we now need to create a `.travis.yml` file so that [Travis CI](https://travis-ci.org/) knows what to do with this.
 So create the file and put the following in:

 ```yml
 language: php